- Clean Energy Research Group

 Will I need to apply for a visa to join the NATO Field School?

-What are the contingency plans for the 2022 NATO Field School?
+What are the accommodations like on the NATO Field School?